hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 const ThisIsTrue: <Negate<False> as Bool>::Value = True;
 ```

-(We could even generalise these two implementations of `Negate` over a generic value `Cond`, but this is impossible due to [this bug in the Rust's type system](https://github.com/rust-lang/rust/issues/20400).)
+(We could even generalise these two implementations of `Negate` over a generic value `Cond`, but this is impossible due to a [known bug in the Rust's type system](https://github.com/rust-lang/rust/issues/20400).)

 ## Branching -- Trait bounds